megazear7/zelt-stack-docs/src/partials/getting-started.md

 ```

 ### Client Events
-Client Events in the zelt-stack-template define custom event types and functions in `event.<event-name>.ts` files, which are aggregated in `util.events.ts` and dispatched using a custom dispatch function.
-They enable decoupled communication between components, such as modal interactions or navigation events.
-This event-driven architecture promotes modularity and reactive updates in the frontend.
+Client events in the zelt-stack-template define custom event types and functions in `event.<event-name>.ts` files.
+Aggregated in `util.events.ts` and dispatched with a custom function, they enable decoupled communication between components—like modal interactions or navigation.
+This event-driven setup promotes modularity and reactive updates in the frontend.

 ```typescript
 import z from "zod";